If you’re looking for a unique way to spend Christmas in California, you’re spoiled for choice.

 Add some to your list for a festive California Christmas getaway or day trip this holiday season!

-Christmas in California: 13 Best California Cities and Towns to Celebrate Christmas
+Christmas in California: Best Northern California Christmas Destinations

 Note: This post contains affiliate links, which earn me a small commission at no extra cost to you if you make a purchase using one of these links.
 Thank you for supporting this free content!